itsmevp/golang/go_basics/file_handling/README.md

     - When we open a file using some open() function call, we can pass an extra argument which is called an open-time flag that determines how a file should be opened and what operations can be performed on it.
       ![open_time_flags](https://miro.medium.com/max/512/1*LIWYx3qdT81h9uvWPbWZwQ.png)
     - `func OpenFile(name string, flag int, perm FileMode) (*File, error)`
-    - The os.OpenFile function opens an existing file on the system or creates one with the perm file mode if not already exists.
+    - The `os.OpenFile` function opens an existing file on the system or creates one with the perm file mode if not already exists.
 The flag argument is the open-time flags.
+  - **File Descriptor**
+    - A file descriptor or fd is a unique non-negative integer value that points to an opened file on the system.
+    - In a Unix-like operating system, the first three file descriptors represent Standard Streams.
+    - Hence, fd is `0` for `STDIN`, `1` for `STDOUT` and `2` for `STDERR`.
+    - Whenever we create a new file or open an existing, our operating system adds the entry in the table of the open file and returns the file descriptor to work with.